JonasBrouillon/Pacific-Dashboard/README.md

 You can run the application locally by download the repository and run the app.R script

-The "data" folder contain the data used by app.R
+The "data" folder contain the data used by app.R .

-The "scripts" folder contain the scripts used by app.R
+The "scripts" folder contain the scripts used by app.R .

-The "scripts-data" folder contain the scripts used initally to download and cleaning data
+The "scripts-data" folder contain the scripts used initally to download and cleaning data.

 The "www" folder contain pictures and CSS customized theme.